 There was a hasty trial whose outcome and the verdict was decided ahead of proceedings.
 In a ploy to avoid the gallows, Gallagher told his captors he had hidden his treasure under a rock in a forest near Barnalyra.
 He would take them to the location, the condemned man promised, in exchange for his freedom.

 They hanged him anyway and set off to the forest to dig up the booty.
 The soldiers arrived to find the wooded area covered with rocks and spent fruitless days turning them over.

 Many villains have, through the passage of time, been turned into folk heroes.

 - It seems every country has its own “Robin Hood,” Germany's is Matthias Klostermayr of Bavaria.
 In the 18th century, he and his gang specialized in poaching and robbery and then graduated to murder.
-Even during his time of crime he was the subject of folk songs, later he has been immortalized in plays, musicals, and books.
+Even during his time of crime, he was the subject of folk songs; later, he was immortalized in plays, musicals, and books.

 - Used as the archetype for the gentleman bandit, Robin Hood likely never existed; the name is probably a label put on all felons, something like John Doe.
 There probably were men like him who opposed rapacious monarchs and greedy barons by stealing from the rich and giving to the poor.
 However, we have to banish from our minds the images of Robin Hood created by movies and television shows.

 - “Irish Partisans: Rapparees of the Williamite Wars, 1689- 1691.”
 Ruairi Gallagher, undated.

 - “Villain to Hero: The Highwayman Legend.”
 Watford Observer, January 30, 2002.